 Unfortunately we have seen many cases of debt recovery where a friend has loaned money to another friend who has in turn failed to live up to the agreed terms.
 In these situations it would be normal to issue a letter of demand to the debtor and seek immediate action on their part to pay the debt.

-A well drafted IOU agreement which clearly lays out the what was agreed, signed by both parties and witnesses acts as a perfect source for instigating a debt recovery process.
+A well drafted IOU letter or agreement which clearly lays out the what was agreed, signed by both parties and witnesses acts as a perfect source for instigating a debt recovery process.

 Can I Charge Interest on the Debt in Singapore?

 It is possible to charge your friend interest, so long as you follow these guidelines.